Hospitable Review & Tutorial: Automated Airbnb Messages

 Your response time will drop to almost zero, as every message you receive will be responded to instantly.
 This is important because it improves the guest's experience and creates a professional image of you as a host.
 This increases that chance that you get booked.
 Guests usually send multiple inquiries and the host that responds the quickest has the best chance of securing the booking.

-3. Smartbnb increases the chance that you get booked
+3. Hospitable increases the chance that you get booked

 As mentioned in the paragraph above, there's a direct relation between response time and the chance that you'll get booked.
 But there's an indirect effect as well.
 Airbnb favors hosts who respond quickly and bumps their listings in the search results.
 Better visibility means more bookings.

-Smartbnb is an Airbnb management tool that has many different features and functionalities.
-In this section I'll showcase everything that Smartbnb can do to save you time and improve your Airbnb results.
+Hospitable is an Airbnb management tool that has many different features and functionalities.
+In this section I'll showcase everything that Hospitable can do to save you time and improve your Airbnb results.

 By far the most important and powerful component is the messaging component.
 You can consider the other components nice bonuses.